sinclairnick/magnetic-music/README.md

 # magnetic-music
-NPM Package which searches various torrenting databases for music and returns a promise containing sorted Albums.
+npm Package (pending) which searches various torrenting databases for music and returns a promise containing sorted Albums.
 ---

 ### Usage